-Brian Cook graduated from the State University of New York at Potsdam with a Bachelor of Music and from Gordon-Conwell Theological Seminary with a Master of Divinity.
-For the past 37 years, he has pastored Rock Village Church.
+Brian Cook was graduated from the State University of New York at Potsdam with a Bachelor of Music and from Gordon-Conwell Theological Seminary with a Master of Divinity.
+For the past 39 years, he has pastored Rock Village Church.
 One of his great joys is opening up the Scriptures to learners of all ages.
 Most importantly, he is the husband of Brenda, father of three and grandfather of three.
-At SFS, Brian teaches 7th and 8th grade Bible.

 Matt Davenport earned a Bachelor of Science in Mechanical Engineering from Tufts University in 2010.
 He then spent over 4 years working at the US Army Natick Soldier Systems Center, managing research and development projects on body armor and head protection systems.
-Matthew is now a proud member of the Samuel Fuller community, teaching 6th grade Vocabulary and English as well as 7th and 8th grade Logic and Math.
-He is also working on SFS’s planned high school expansion, praying that the Lord may use it to strengthen the wisdom, maturity, and faith of the young adults who graduate from our completed K-12 school.
+Matthew is now a proud member of the Samuel Fuller community, teaching 6th grade Language Arts, Math, and Science as well as 8th grade Algebra and 7th and 8th grade Logic.

 Erin Ewell graduated from Regis College with a B.A. in Sociology and a concentration in elementary education.
 Before having her three daughters, Erin taught for four years in public school.
-She is very excited to be teaching full time in the classroom this year.
+She is very excited to be teaching full time again, serving as the 3rd grade teacher.
 Erin and her husband, Bobby, have three daughters, Ainsley, Emmelia, and Lila.
 Erin feels blessed to have the opportunity to work with the students at Samuel Fuller School.
 She works to instill in her students a love of learning and is humbled to help mold them into young men and women who love and serve Christ.

 Julie Mattscheck teaches the upper grammar and logic school students at Samuel Fuller School.
 After graduating from Grove City College in 2010 with a B.A.
 English and Biblical Studies, she spent three years teaching Kindergarten, 1st, 5th, and 6th grade at Glencoe Classical Academy in New Smyrna Beach, Florida.
 Julie is excited be part of the Samuel Fuller community.
 She loves children and is grateful for the opportunity to share her passion for learning and her love for Christ as she joins parents seeking to raise young men and women of character who know and understand the Lord.

-Peggy McKenna is serving Samuel Fuller school this year as the sixth grade homeroom teacher.
-She also teaches fourth grade math and several fifth through eighth grade history classes.
+Peggy McKenna is serving Samuel Fuller school this year by teaching 5th through 8th grade history and 4th grade Bible.
 She holds a B.A and M.A.in History from Bridgewater State College.
 While she loved her calling to teach public high school for almost 20 years, she had long desired to be involved in full time Christian ministry and is honored and blessed to serve Samuel Fuller School.
 She has been married to Steve for 41 years, and they have three children - Michael, Erin, and Andrew - and seven grandchildren - Aiden, Mallory, Ainsley, Emmy, Elijah, Lila and Sophie.

-Lydia Murdy is excited for the daily challenges of her first year at SFS.
-She mostly works with the 7th and 8th grade, teaching English, Writing, and Literature, but also teaches 3rd and 4th Latin and 6th Writing.
+Lydia Murdy is excited for another year at SFS.
+She spends most of her time with the 7th and 8th grade, teaching English, Writing, and Literature and 7th Math, but also teaches 3rd and 5th Latin.
 Before teaching, Lydia was classically educated at home and then attended Boston College where she majored in Philosophy and German.
 After graduating in 2014, she worked for two years in the Boston College Libraries before joining the SFS faculty.
-When not lesson planning or correcting, she enjoys reading, outings with friends in Boston, and watching British television.
+When not lesson planning or correcting, she enjoys reading, outings in Boston with friends, and watching too much British television.